xopxe/ahsm/README.md

 end
 ```

 To advance the state machine, you have to step it.
 This can be done in two ways.
 One option is to call `hsm.step( count)`, where count is the number of steps you want to perform (defaults to 1).
-During a step the hsm consumes all queued events since the last step, and processes the affected transitions.
+During a step, the HSM consumes all queued events since the last step and processes the affected transitions.
 New events can be emitted during a step, which will be processed in the next step.
 The `hsm.step` call returns an idle status.
 If there are pending events, or there's an active state with a `doo` function that requested to be polled, the idle status will be false.
-When the machine is idle, there is no reason to step the hsm until new events are produced.
+When the machine is idle, there is no reason to step the HSM until new events are produced.
 If transitions are waiting for timeout, the next impending timeout is returned as a second parameter.

-If you want just to consume all events and only get the control back when the machine is idle, you can use `hsm.loop()`.
-Internally this call is:
+If you want to consume all events and only get the control back when the machine is idle, you can use `hsm.loop()`.
+Internally, this call is:

 ```lua
 hsm.loop = function ()